chantastic/reactcontext.com/README.md

 this.props.children("Guest");
 ```

-So, how do we provide Context, where the default isn't acceptable?
+So, how do we provide Context?
 I'm always glad you ask...

 ### Provide Context

-A Context's `Provider` is a component that takes a `value` prop and makes it available to every nested component—no mater how deep.
+A Context `Provider` is a component that takes a `value` prop and makes it available to every component in a component tree—no mater how deep.

-Context Providers in close proximity:
+Context Providers work close proximity:

 ```js
 let NameContext = React.createContext("Guest");